 OS-4a Designations for park lands and outdoor recreation areas.
-All publicly held park lands and outdoor recreation areas are designated as Public Facility [PF] on the General Plan Land Use Element map.
-The natural resources present on these lands are also subject to the applicable policies of the Resource Conservation & Management Element.
+All publicly held park lands and outdoor recreation areas are designated as Public Facility [PF] on the General Plan these lands are also subject to the applicable policies of the Resource Conservation & Management Element.
 Recreation areas are mapped on Figure OS-a.